Francisco Mejía Player Props: Rays vs. Nationals

 - Mejia hit .242 with 22 doubles, six home runs and seven walks.

-- Mejia drove in a run in 20.2% of his games last year (19 of 94), with more than one RBI in eight of those games (8.5%).
-He had three or more RBIs in four games.
+- In 19 of 94 games last season (20.2%), Mejia drove in a run, and eight of those games (8.5%) included two or more RBIs.
+He had three or more RBIs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.